compare absorption rates of Aquamin plant calcium vs rock-based calcium

 Pair Calcium with Lifestyle Habits for Better Results

-Calcium works best when supported by healthy lifestyle habits.
-Weight-bearing exercise like walking, strength training, or dancing helps your body use calcium to maintain bone density.
-Getting adequate vitamin D through sunlight or food helps your body absorb calcium more efficiently.
-Spreading calcium intake throughout the day, rather than taking it all at once, allows your body to process it steadily.
+Calcium is often paired with healthy lifestyle habits.
+Weight-bearing exercise like walking, strength training, or dancing plays a role in how the body uses calcium in relation to bone health.
+Getting adequate vitamin D through sunlight or food helps your body support calcium absorption.
+Spreading calcium intake throughout the day, rather than taking it all at once, may help support how the body processes calcium.

 How to Spot Quality in Calcium Supplements